 Perhaps you’ve decided you want to buy a kids' water table, but how do you pick one?
 Many of them look similar at first glance, so it can be hard to tell how to choose a model your child will love playing with.

 We at BestReviews are here to help.
 We've done the research and written this in-depth guide to kids' water tables to simplify your purchasing choice.
-We've also included our top five picks at the top of the page.
-Read on and learn all you need to know to buy your child the perfect water table.

 It's important to check the height of your chosen water table to be sure it's not too tall or too short for your child to play at comfortably.
 If there is no table that’s just the right height for your child, one that's too high is usually preferable to one that's too low.
 Your little one would have to stoop to use a very low table, which is uncomfortable and could mean your child will be less likely to play with the table.
 If the table is too high, your child can use a step stool until he’s taller.